nzakas/understandinges6/manuscript/07-Sets-And-Maps.md

 console.log(map["5"]);      // "foo"
 ```

 This example assigns the string value `"foo"` to a numeric key of `5`.
 Internally, that numeric value is converted to a string, so `map["5"]` and `map[5]` actually reference the same property.
-That internal conversion can cause problems when keys can be either numbers or strings.
+That internal conversion can cause problems when you want to use both numbers and strings as keys.
 Another problem arises when using objects as keys, like this:

 ```js
 let map = Object.create(null),